 Steel is harder to compare by weight since there are different grades of steel.
 Some lighter steel with the same name might be more durable, so when comparing weights of two different steel tanks you need to make sure that the exact identical steel is used in both.
 While poly substances can differ in quality too, the different additives to poly mixes used in tank manufacturing will result in poly mixes weighing generally the same.

 Tank Weight Reveals Greater Strength

-You can know which two different poly tank have more poly material used in their construction by simply comparing their weight.
-This makes weight an important criterion when try to discern which poly tank won’t warp, bulge or cave in like some report with inferior poly tanks.
+You can know which two different poly tanks have more poly material used in their construction by simply comparing their weight.
+This makes weight an important criterion when trying to discern which poly tank won’t warp, bulge or cave in like some report with inferior poly tanks.
 When comparing brands of similar tank sizes, always pay attention to the weight.